Zenith Eazy PC: Reception

 Daniel Brogan of the Chicago Tribune conducted a benchmark of several IBM PC compatibles' ability to handle calculating "the liability of a pension plan covering 1,000 workers" based on an algorithm used by a high-ranking actuarial consulting firm.
 He found that the Eazy PC ranked second-to-last place, beating only the Leading Edge Model D, finishing its calculating at just under 51 minutes—almost 20 minutes faster than the Model D but over 20 minutes slower than the AT&T 6300.

 Perdue criticized the Eazy PC as "neither simple enough for novices nor powerful enough for business users", and strongly disliked the lack of upgradability.
 Except for word processing, he found the Eazy PC inadequate for any other purpose, citing its instability when testing several popular IBM PC programs on it and lack of support for local area networks—severely limiting its usefulness in schools and businesses.
 Perdue wrote that the memory+serial+modem module performed well but suffered from a loose connection to the main chassis due to the thumbscrews attaching it being too short.
 He also called the built-in monitor's grayscale rendering poor, requiring constant adjustment of the contrast knob to read text between the interfaces of different programs.
 The only high mark Perdue gave the system was in setup—he was able to unpack and get the Eazy PC running in roughly 10 minutes.

 In contrast, PC Magazine writer Robert Aarons praised the Eazy PC as well-designed, remarking that the case holding the system board could be mistaken for a "fancy monitor stand" and calling ZDS courageous for making a PC clone lacking the visual hallmarks of one.
 Aarons called the monitor "the most eye-pleasing display you've ever seen".
-Although he found the Eazy PC's processing speed slightly lower that of other computers with a similar CPU and RAM and its hard drive the slowest in its class, second to IBM's PS/2 Model 25, he rated it a good value for college students, casual home users and office users with minimal needs.
+Although he found the Eazy PC's processing speed slightly lower than those of other computers with a similar CPU and RAM and its hard drive the slowest in its class, second to IBM's PS/2 Model 25, he rated it a good value for college students, casual home users and office users with minimal needs.
 Cristine Bye of the Calgary Herald liked the hue of the monitor's phosphor but observed blurriness in its rendering of text.
 Robert Lander of Your Computer commended ZDS for adopting 3.5-inch disks for the Eazy PC, calling the decision forward-thinking, and expressed appreciation for its industrial design and the quality of its monitor and keyboard.
 Like Perdue, he criticized the computer's lack of expansion, and like Aarons he found the hard drive of the Model 3 slow when programs wrote to it.
 Robert Scibilia of Popular Mechanics likened the Eazy PC to the Macintosh: "a simple 1-box computing appliance that does its job with a minimum of fuss".